Organorhenium chemistry

 Organorhenium chemistry describes the compounds with Re−C bonds.
 Because rhenium is a rare element, relatively few applications exist, but the area has been a rich source of concepts and a few useful catalysts.

 General features

-Rhenium exists in ten known oxidation states from −3 to +7 except −2, and all but Re(−3) are represented by organorhenium compounds.
+Rhenium exists in ten known oxidation states from −3 to +7 except −2, and all are represented by organorhenium compounds.
 Most are prepared from salts of perrhenate and related binary oxides.
 The halides, e.g., ReCl_{5} are also useful precursors as are certain oxychlorides.

 A noteworthy feature of organorhenium chemistry is the coexistence of oxide and organic ligands in the same coordination sphere.

 Carbonyl compounds

 Dirhenium decacarbonyl is a common entry point to other rhenium carbonyls.
 The general patterns are similar to the related manganese carbonyls.
 It is possible to reduce this dimer with sodium amalgam to Na[Re(CO)_{5}] with rhenium in the formal oxidation state −1.
+Further reduction by sodium in presence of hexamethylphosphoramide and precipitation in an ammonia solution gives Na_{3}[Re(CO)_{4}] with rhenium in the formal oxidation state −3.
 Bromination of dirhenium decacarbonyl gives bromopentacarbonylrhenium(I), then reduced with zinc and acetic acid to pentacarbonylhydridorhenium: